 These partners are:

-Holy Trinity Anglican Church in Merrickville has recently joined us as a co-sponsor of our second family and have agreed to help us sponsor an Afghan family.
+Holy Trinity Anglican Church in Merrickville joined us as a co-sponsor of our second family and have agreed to help us sponsor an Afghan family.

-The Ottawa Community Foundation who manage the monetary donations to our group, which allows for tax receipts to be issued.
+The Ottawa Community Foundation manages the monetary donations to our group, which allows for tax receipts to be issued.

-Rideau Community Health Services, who hold all donations in trust until such time as the family or Rideau Bridge to Canada requires them.
+Rideau Community Health Services holds all donations in trust until such time as the family or Rideau Bridge to Canada requires them.

-We also receive guidance and support from several other local groups who are further along in the process of resettling their own Syrian refugee families: Community Alliance for Refugee Resettlement (CARR) in Perth, Refugees in North Grenville (R.I.N.G) in Kemptville.
+We received guidance and support from several other local groups who resettled their own Syrian refugee families: the former Community Alliance for Refugee Resettlement (CARR) in Perth, the former Refugees in North Grenville (R.I.N.G) in Kemptville.
 Both of these groups have now been disbanded, although we are in touch with former members.
-We have worked with both Refugees for Brockville that is a municipally-backed, community-based umbrella organization that supports Brockville refugee sponsorship groups that are working to welcome, settle and include newcomers.
+We have worked with both Refugees for Brockville and the St. Lawrence-Rideau Immigration Partnership.